Niall’s virtual diary archives – Saturday 06 Apr 2024

 We did not in the end lay entirely T2 stone everywhere precisely because it really is like gravel i.e. unstable.
 We put four inch down towards the front where the future driveway will be, and then more four inch down to the right where the future patio will be, and between now and the future patio it will be where the heavy trucks will drive in.
 On top of the four inch down we put a layer of two inch down.
 Both four inch down and two inch down are quite a bit cheaper than T2 stone, so doing this saved me a few hundred euro.
 However unlike T2, both four inch and two inch down compact themselves into a rock solid surface almost like a road – indeed, this is what a Roman road was, compacted crushed rock of layers ever decreasing in granularity, and their roads lasted centuries before becoming unusable due to wear and tear.

-Finally, a full twenty loads of soil were removed, at approx 20 tonnes per truck, which is four hundred tonnes of soil.
-So 380 tonnes of expensive stone in, 400 tonnes of soil out.
+Finally, a full twenty-three loads of soil were removed, at approx 20 tonnes per truck, which is four hundred and sixty tonnes of soil.
+So 380 tonnes of expensive stone in, 460 tonnes of soil out.
 Each truck of soil removal cost me €270 ex VAT, because I live in the EU and anything which could potentially involve waste removal is hideously expensive (in most parts of the world topsoil removal means them paying you for the topsoil, but not in the EU where removing a valuable commodity costs you money).
 In case you’re wondering why?, the answer is apparently any unregulated transfer of soil from anywhere to anywhere else comes with a €50,000 fine.
 So basically due to regulatory capture, the price of disposing of anything at all gets tainted by the 1% of disposals which are very expensive to dispose of, and for obvious reasons if you’re disposing of toxic waste you’re getting an absolutely wonderful deal at €270 ex VAT per tonne with the costs spread onto everybody else.
 Yay.

 What may not be obvious from the photos is we kept the very best of the topsoil which is a dark brown material, very very good topsoil.
 That is currently a three metre high mound in our future walled garden.